ibm-cloud-docs/account/catalog-cross-validation.md

 # Setting up a target account
 {: #catalog-cross-validation}

 If you want to use a different account to validate your product and run security and compliance scans, you can add a target account.
-You can add a target account by using an IBM Cloud API key or a trusted profile ID.
+You can add a target account by using an {{site.data.keyword.cloud_notm}} API key or a trusted profile ID.
 {: shortdesc}

 You might want to use a target account for the following reasons: